Report: Dozens of El Salvador journalists, activists hacked

 Bukele, a highly popular president, has railed against his critics in El Salvador’s independent press, many of whom were targeted in the hacking attacks.

 Citizen Lab conducted a forensic analysis of 37 devices after the owners suspected they could be the targets of hacking.
-Their analysis was reviewed by Amnesty International’s Security Lab.
+Their investigation carried out with Access Now was reviewed by Amnesty International’s Security Lab.

 John Scott-Railton, senior researcher at Citizen Lab and an author of the report, said the “aggressiveness and persistence of the hacking was jaw-dropping.”

-Note: An earlier version of this story incorrectly stated the last name of a reporter.
-She is Julia Gavarrete, not Navarrete.